 A number of Kenmore dehumidifiers have been recalled because of an overheating hazard that poses burn and fire risks to consumers, reports the Consumer Product Safety Commission.

 Around 795,000 dehumidifier units, manufactured by LG Electronics Appliance Co. in China, and sold exclusively at Kmart and Sears (both in-store and online) between 2003 and 2009 for a price of $140 – $220 have been recalled because of a tendency for them to overheat, melt, and catch fire, posing burn and fire hazards to consumers.

 The recall includes Kenmore brand 35-, 50- and 70-pint dehumidifiers manufactured by LG, made from white plastic with a Kenmore logo on their front panels.

 There have been seven reports of dehumidifier fires, including one that resulted in severe burns to a consumer’s foot.
 Three other fires caused more than $300,000 worth of property damage.

 If you own one of these defective dehumidifiers, you should turn off and unplug the product immediately and contact a Recall Fulfillment Center to receive a Sears gift card and a Sears $25 coupon towards a new Kenmore dehumidifier.

 Parrish Law Firm, PLLC product liability attorney works with northern Virginia residents who have been injured or suffered property damage due to defective products and are looking for fair compensation.
-Contact us today at 703-906-4229 or send us an email and tell us about your case.
+Contact us today or send us an email and tell us about your case.